-- Staff and volunteers in the school have a duty to report concerns about a child, whether this means the child may be in need of additional support or help of some kind or whether it is thought that a child may have been abused or be at risk of abuse. - There are four categories of abuse: physical, sexual, emotional, neglect. - In some cases the school is obliged to refer children to children's social care staff, for children to be assessed for their needs or if an investigation into possible child abuse is required.
+• Staff and volunteers in the school have a duty to report concerns about a child, whether this means the child may be in need of additional support or help of some kind or whether it is thought that a child may have been abused or be at risk of abuse.

+• There are four categories of abuse: physical, sexual, emotional, neglect.

+• In some cases the school is obliged to refer children to children's social care staff, for children to be assessed for their needs or if an investigation into possible child abuse is required.
 In many cases there will already have been discussions between school staff and the parents of the child, and the situation and concerns will not be a surprise to the parents.
-However, parents may not be told that the school has referred their child to children's social care if it is thought that this might put the child at risk. - Children's social care tries to carry out its enquiries in a sensitive fashion.
-It has to gather information and generally it can be open with parents about the steps being taken. - If you think your child may have been abused you should contact the children's social care office.
-If you think the abuse may have happened in school, contact the Designated Safeguarding Leader Mr Troy Jenkinson, or the Deputy Designated Safeguarding Leaders, Mrs Carole O'Leary or Mr Jim Hodder.
+However, parents may not be told that the school has referred their child to children's social care if it is thought that this might put the child at risk.

+• Children's social care tries to carry out its enquiries in a sensitive fashion.
+It has to gather information and generally it can be open with parents about the steps being taken.

+• If you think your child may have been abused you should contact the children's social care office.
+If you think the abuse may have happened in school, contact the Designated Safeguarding Leader Mr Troy Jenkinson, or the Deputy Designated Safeguarding Leader Mrs Sasha Allen.
 If you think your child has been hurt, arrange to visit your doctor.
-Comfort and reassure your child. - If school staff need to express concerns about a child or refer a child to children's social care, it is understood that this can cause distress or anger for the child's parents.
+Comfort and reassure your child.

+• If school staff need to express concerns about a child or refer a child to children's social care, it is understood that this can cause distress or anger for the child's parents.

-For parent's enquiries please contact: Mr Troy Jenkinson (Designated Safeguarding Leader for Child Protection), Mrs Carole O'Leary or Mr Jim Hodder (Deputy Designated Safeguarding Leaders for Child Protection).
+For parent's enquiries please contact: Mr Troy Jenkinson (Designated Safeguarding Leader for Child Protection), Mrs Hannah Sale or Mrs Sasha Allen (Deputy Designated Safeguarding Leaders for Child Protection).